binkley/kunits/README.md

 There are two versions, `BigRational` and `FiniteBigRational`, providing pseudo-IEEE 754 and purely finite versions.

-This code is a "finger exercise", largely demonstrating Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
-It also explores the impact of `NaN` (on the `BigRational` version , which is extensive), rather than raising an error on division by zero (as the `FiniteBigRational` version does).
+This code explores the impact of `NaN` on the `BigRational` version, which is extensive, rather than raising an error on division by zero.
+The `FiniteBigRational` version is much simpler.

 A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number`.

-Try `./run.sh` for a demonstration.

-There are no run-time dependencies.

 ### Platform